How to Recover Videos Deleted from any Mac

 Time Machine is a powerful backup utility natively available in Macs.
 This section assumes that you set up Time Machine beforehand, and we’ll be using Snapshots to locate the point in time where your file was saved to its original folder.
 We’ll then restore that version of the folder in order to extract the file.

 Step 1.
-Open System Preferences > Time Machine.
+Open System Settings> General > Time Machine.

 Step 2.
-On the bottom of the window, tick the box beside “Show Time Machine in menu bar”, then close the window.
+In older versions of macos on the bottom of the window, tick the box beside “Show Time Machine in menu bar”, then close the window.

 Step 3.
 On Finder, navigate to the folder that you want to view the timeline history of.

 Step 4.
-On the top-right corner of the Apple menu bar, click the Time Machine button and hit “Enter Time Machine.”
+On the top-right corner of the Apple menu bar, click the Time Machine button and hit “Browse Time Machine Backups.”

 Enter Time Machine button in the Apple menu bar